forrtproject/forrtproject.github.io/content/clusters/cluster2.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Clusters 2: dagdsgsdg"
-subtitle = ""
+title = "Cluster 2: Conceptual and Statistical Knowledge" subtitle = ""

 [design]